scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** 1 minute

-Target up to 5 creatures.
+Target up to 5 creatures you can see.
 Make a spellcasting roll, adding a bad die for every creature targeted.
 On success, The next die to roll a crit against this creature is ignored.

 Add a proficiency die for every level above cantrip.